By default, configuring permissions on a dataset

-determines the permissions for Reports and Views based on that dataset.
-However, in some cases you may want to allow users to view aggregated or filtered data in a Report or View, without providing access to the underlying dataset.
-You can configure additional permissions on the Report or View to grant access to groups who do not have access to the dataset.
+determines the permissions for reports and views based on that dataset.
+However, in some cases you may want to allow users to view aggregated or filtered data in a report or view, without providing access to the underlying dataset.
+You can configure additional permissions on a specific report or view to grant access to groups who do not have access to the dataset.

 The Report and View Permissions

 page allows you to explicitly set the permissions required to view an individual Report or View.

 - In a study, select (Admin) > Manage Views.

 - The Access column shows links for the type of security applied to each view: